Hakodate: Culture and landmarks

-In Funami-cho stands the Koryu-ji temple.
+In Funami-cho there is the Koryu-ji temple.
 It's the oldest Buddhist temple (affiliated with the Soto school) in the region which was built in 1633.
 It was badly damaged during the Boshin War and moved to its current location in 1879.
 The existing main building was built in 1900.

 The city is well known for seafood and sushi.
-Hakodate shio ramen is also a famous speciality of the city.
-Shio (salt) ramen has a pale, clear, broth made with plenty of salt and any combination of chicken, pork bone, vegetables, fish, and seaweed.
+Hakodate shio (salt) ramen is also a famous specialty of the city.
+Shio ramen has a pale, clear, broth made with plenty of salt and any combination of chicken, pork bone, vegetables, fish, and seaweed.
 On a similar note, Hakodate's city fish is the squid.
-Hakodate is famous for the restaurant Ikkatei Tabiji, which serves a dish called "dancing squid": - a recently deceased squid is served with soy sauce, the sodium of which causes a cadaveric spasm when poured over the squid.
+Hakodate is famous for the restaurant Ikkatei Tabiji, which serves a dish called "dancing squid": - a recently deceased squid is served with soy sauce, the sodium of the soy sauce causes a cadaveric spasm when it is poured over the squid.

 Every year (August) the city gets together for the Hakodate Port Festival.
-Hordes of citizens gather in the streets to dance a wiggly dance known as the Ika-odori (Squid Dance), the name of which describes the dance appropriately.
+Many citizens gather in the streets to dance a wiggly dance known as the Ika-odori (Squid Dance), the name of which describes the dance appropriately.
 The glowing lights of squid-catching boats can be seen in the waters surrounding the city.
 The bell of Haristos Orthodox Church is one of the 100 Soundscapes of Japan.

-The Hakodate Fish Market (otherwise known as the Ashaichi or Morning Market) is a 10-minute walk from the JR Hakodate Station.
+The Hakodate Fish Market (otherwise known as the Asaichi or the Morning Market) is approximately 10-minute walk from the JR Hakodate Station.
 It is open daily and boasts hundreds of fish and sea food stands in addition to restaurants.
 Popular fares include sea urchin and calamari, the famous Japanese snow crab from the famous Hokkaido waters.